Is Your Home An Asset Or A Liability?

 In fact, your home is a liability, not an asset.
 Even once it has been completely paid off, you will still need to pay rates each year (that’s $2,000 on average), insurance (probably totalling $1,000), maintenance, and more.
 The older a property is, the greater your yearly maintenance costs, as carpets, curtains, and air conditioners need fixing or replacing… the gardens need maintaining, and paint needs a refresh.

-If you are pumping all of your earnings into paying off your house (plus all the expenses it generates), instead of requiring real assets that will produce an income, you’ll end up owning your home but you’ll be stuck working indefinitely to pay for it.
+If you are pumping all of your earnings into paying off your house (plus all the expenses it generates), instead of acquiring real assets that will produce an income, you’ll end up owning your home but you’ll be stuck working indefinitely to pay for it.

 What’s the alternative?
 Acquire real assets!
 Instead of focusing on your own home, look at other options like renting the home you live in, and buying an investment property (often this makes more sense financially).